district-5/php-mondoc/README.md

 }
 ```

-The logic for querying the database etc, is always performed in the service layer.
+The logic for querying the database etc., is always performed in the service layer.

 #### Nesting objects